Monnoroch/ColorHighlighter/README.md

 I also plan to include color functions and native CSS variables into the release of this feature.
 Please be patient.

+## FAQ

+#### My plugin settings are gone!

+The settings file in the 8.0 has a completely different structure and way more features to configure.
+Because of it it's incompatible with the old one.
+To eliminate weird migration bugs I've decided to delete user settings file upon migration to the new version.
+The settings are only deleted this once, so you can reconfigure the plugin again after update and the settings won't disappear again.

+#### The plugin doesn't work in HTML/JS/VUE/OTHER files

+Yes, it does.
+Highlighting colors is just disabled by default in all files but stylesheets.
+To enable highlighting colors in files with any extension you need to modify `file_extensions` setting and add the requiresextension there.
+You can also put `"all"` there and the plugin will be enabled for all files.

 **Donate**

 Thank you guys for all your support, I couldn't have done it wihout your contributions.
 Every little bit helps!